Treer/OSReP/Readme.md

 An unofficial backup of the [OSReP texture pack](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/resource-packs/2119572-32x-osrep-open-source-resource-pack) for Minecraft, because all its links are dead, it doesn't seem to have been archived, and resource packs that have open licences are the ones worth preserving.

-(this version was extracted out of the git history of [opencraft](https://github.com/GwenNelson/opencraft))
+This version was extracted out of the git history of [opencraft](https://github.com/GwenNelson/opencraft), the screenshots and resource pack compilation are by [Levi Kornelsen](https://www.minecraftforum.net/members/Levi_Kornelsen).

 ## Licence